The Servicemembers Civil Relief Act usually protects servicemembers. But in some cases, the SCRA helps child abuse victims find justice.

 Courts cannot include the period during which a servicemember is on active military status when calculating any limitations for filing suit.
 This element of the law played an essential part in helping a child abuse victim to bring a suit against his abuser.

-One of the problems in litigating child abuse cases is that the victim rarely comes forward early on.
-Often, it isn’t until years later that he or she is able to face the difficulties involved with bringing his or her abuser to court.
-As a result, there are some abuse cases that cannot be prosecuted, despite a longer statute of limitations on this type of crime than on many others.
+One problem in litigating child abuse cases is often many years before the victim can bring their abuser to court.
+As a result, some abuse cases go unprosecuted, despite a longer statute of limitations on this type of crime.

-A suit filed Oct.
-30 in Los Angeles Superior Court demonstrated just this principle, according to The Lompoc Record.
-The suit alleges that national and Region 122 officials of the American Youth Soccer Association — the largest youth soccer organization in the United States — allowed Terence Paul Stevens to retain his position as coach after he was arrested and admitted to the abuse.
+A suit filed in Los Angeles Superior Court demonstrated just this principle, according to The Lompoc Record.
+The suit alleges that national and Region 122 officials of the American Youth Soccer Association — the largest youth soccer organization in the United States — allowed Terence Paul Stevens to retain his position as coach after his arrested and admission of abusing children.
 It states that he used his position to gain access to and “groom” youths for sexual abuse.